WassimSlim21/Breast_Cancer_Data_Analysis/Rradme.md

 |   |--- worst area >  874.85
 |   |   |--- mean concavity >  0.07
 |   |   |   |--- class: 0

+SVM Classification:
+The SVM model, trained with a linear kernel, achieves an accuracy of [insert accuracy here].
+For detailed evaluation metrics, refer to the classification report.

 Hyperparameter Tuning:
 Grid Search parameters for Decision Tree: